Adi-iitd/AI-Art/README.md

 <p align = "justify"> Without z, the net could still learn a mapping from x to y, but would produce deterministic outputs, and therefore would fail to match any distribution other than a <b> delta function </b>.
 Instead, the authors of Pix2pix provided noise only in the form of <b> dropout </b>, applied on several layers of the generator at <b> both training and test time </b>. </p>

 <p align = "justify"> The Min-Max objective mentioned above was used in the original paper when GAN was first proposed by <b> Ian Goodfellow </b> in 2014, but unfortunately, it doesn't perform well due to vanishing gradients problems.
 Since then, there has been a lot of development, and many researchers have proposed different kinds of loss formulation (LS-GAN, WGAN, WGAN-GP) to overcome these issues.
-Authors of this paper used **Least-square** objective function while running their optimization process. </p>
+Authors of this paper used <b> Least-square </b> objective function while running their optimization process. </p>

 ### Network Architecture